jadonhansen/cloud-1/README.md

             created previously.
 Set the port number to 80.
 Check 'Enable Cloud CDN'.
 Apply the same health check you used for your Instance Group.
          - In frontend setup: Set protocol as HTTPS.
 Set your IP Address as static by creating a new one and reserving it.
-            Port must be 80.
+            Under certificate choose the SSL certificate you have just created.

-7. Create the HTTP Loadbalancer:
+8. Create the HTTP Loadbalancer:
     1. Navigate to the 'Network Services' tab in GCP.
     2. When creating a new loadbalancer:
          - Choose HTTP/S loadbalancer.